Bio

 In the theater world, he has worked with the National Theatre Brno (Reduta, Janáček theatre), Brno City Theatre, East Bohemian Theatre Pardubice, Hybernia Theatre in Prague, and the ensemble Bazmek Entertainment.

-Since 2012, he has been actively teaching at the Kuřim Music School, where he and his students regularly participate in competitions, major concerts, and festivals.
-He also collaborates with the private school Kohútek, where he focuses on teaching jazz interpretation.
-Recently, he has been leading workshops that focus on various aspects of music, including improvisation, such as the Accordion Academy Brno (2024), Accordion Course (2024), Musicollage - Contemporary Music Festival (2024), Accordion Melting Pot - Music Marathon Festival (2024, as coordinator), Summer Art Courses Kuřim (2024), and Accordion Summer Litomyšl (2025).
+Since 2012, he has been engaged in teaching at the ZUŠ Kuřim music school, where he regularly participates with his students in competitions, large concerts, and festivals.
+He also collaborates with the private music school Kohútek, where he focuses, among other things, on jazz interpretation.
+In recent years, he has also led workshops focused not only on improvisation, including: Accordion Academy Brno (2024), Harmonikářský kurz (2024), Musicollage – Hudební současnost Festival (2024, 2025), Accordion Melting Pot – Maraton hudby Festival (2024, as coordinator), Kuřim Summer Art Courses (2024), and Akordeonové léto Litomyšl (2025, 2026).
+From 2026, he will also teach at the P. J. Vejvanovský Conservatory in Kroměříž.